 If you face a divorce, paternity, or post-divorce matter that involves custody issues, including those centering on joint custody, you need to have a basic familiarity with New York law.
-A Staten Island joint custody lawyer can provide you not only the information you desire, but the representation you need to best protect your legal rights and interests.
+A Staten Island joint custody lawyer can provide you not only the information you desire, but the representation you need to protect your legal rights and interests.

 Joint Custody Defined

 Joint custody represents a custodial arrangement in which both parents share in the upbringing of a minor child.
 Joint custody in New York is generally contrasted with sole custody.
 Under a sole custody arrangement, only one parent plays a primary role in the upbringing of a minor child.